 - public health and health services

 We are recognised globally as a leader in a range of subject specialisations.

-- We are ranked seventh in sport science in Australia and 26th globally.6
+- We are ranked fourth in sport science in Australia and 22nd globally.6

 - We are ranked 18th in the world for nursing, and seventh in Australia.
 7